NatthakanyaB/ADHD-Detector/README.md

 - Using the FastAI library to train
 - Using accuracy for the metrics to check the performance of the model
 # Links
-- For further information about the model (medium):
+- For further information about the model (Medium blog in Thai):
 - Try the model (Streamlit): https://adhd-detector-enhjts2povdcwcmtk6txtu.streamlit.app/